 because a lot of vegans don’t know what intersectionality actually means.

-so if you were introduced to the idea of intersectionality through animal rights, you’d probably have the impression that intersectionality means something like “all oppression is connected because all of it is bad”, or that “the violence happening to these animals is essentially the same as what is happening to those humyns”.
+so if you were introduced to the idea of intersectionality through animal rights, you’d probably have the impression that intersectionality means something like “all oppression is connected because all of it is bad”, or that “the violence happening to these animals is essentially the same as what is happening to those humans”.

 no – that is not intersectionality.

-because this word gets tossed around so much, both online & offline, it seems to have lost a lot of its significance, a lot of its potential power – at least within animal rights scenes. it has gotten diluted to the point now that most animal advocates always seem to talk around it, reference it, and give superficial passing commentary about it, but never actually seem to practice it.
+because this word gets tossed around so much, both online & offline, it seems to have lost a lot of its significance, a lot of its potential power – at least within animal rights scenes. it has gotten diluted to the point now that most animal advocates always seem to talk about it, reference it, and give superficial passing commentary about it, but never actually seem to practice it.

 and that is probably because they don’t know how to manifest intersectionality in animal liberation organizing.